 Here are all of her tricks and tips for keeping her mind, body and soul in prime condition.

-According to Gaga's trainer, Harley Pasternak, the superstar relies on a few hardcore abdominal exercises to keep her midsection toned and taut.
+According to Gaga's trainer, Harley Pasternak, the Lady Gaga workout incorporates a few hardcore abdominal exercises to keep her midsection toned and taut.
 Gaga is a fan of Bicycle Crunches and can impressively execute six sets of 20, which "train(s) her abs from every direction," the trainer told Shape.
 Next up are ab rotations (also called seated Russian Twists) which help with love handles.

 Additionally, he makes sure she does a 25-minute cardio circuit five times a week, which is a mix of her ab exercises, high-intensity cardio as well as strength training.

-Gaga is a huge fan of the calorie-blasting SoulCycle workout.
+A part of the Lady Gaga fitness program includes the calorie-blasting SoulCycle workout.
 Not only has she been spotted walking in and out of the spiritual cycling classes in New York, Los Angeles and Chicago, she has hosted her own rides and even has two custom-made bikes on her tour bus.

 Gaga keeps a lot of variety in her workouts, keeping her muscles challenged.
 "I work out a lot ," she recently said on Good Morning America.
 "I do the VersaClimber and sing while I do it.
 [My Super Bowl show] is full-on cardio.
 It's cardio while singing."